How To Receive Payments in QuickBooks Online

 D. Reference no.: Enter the check number or leave it blank if cash was received.

 E. Deposit to: If this is the only check to be deposited in your bank account, you can select the appropriate bank account.
 However, if this check will be combined with other checks or cash, then you should record the payment received in Undeposited Funds.
-You might wish to peek ahead at how to record bank deposits to understand what happens to customer checks after being posted to Undeposited Funds.
+You might wish to peek ahead at our tutorial on how to record bank deposits in QuickBooks Online to understand what happens to customer checks after being posted to Undeposited Funds.
 For newer QuickBooks Online accounts, the default name for the undeposited funds account is Payments to Deposit.

 The reasons behind Undeposited Funds: